PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Conducting_an_ABUserTest.md

 ---

 # Datalab: Introduction to A/B-Testing
-During the self-study days, we designed an A/B test that we could use to compare our two different wireframe prototypes.
+During the self-study days, we designed an A/B test that we could use to compare our two different wireframe prototypes (A & B).
 So, today we're going to conduct our A/B-test in class, and then we will do a statistical test to see whether our improved version is a significant improvement or not!
 Then, depending on the outcome and your goal, we will iterate on our wireframe prototype based on the collected feedback, finalize our design, or do another A/B test.

 ## Learning Objectives:
 After this module, you'll: